Check If a Number Is an Integer in Python

 # False

-See the following articles for details on converting strings to numbers and handling exceptions with try ... except ....
+See the following articles for more details on converting strings to numbers and handling exceptions using try ... except ....

 Related Categories